dt-demos/azure-devops-dt-extension/README.md

     * copy the /src/v[x]/ folder to the next version
     * revert the version number to x.0.0
     * once published, the task version drop down in Azure DevOps shows ```1.*, 2.*, etc.```

+    This will allow you to update version of the Major task releases independantly.
+Read [this](https://stackoverflow.com/questions/43789135/tfs-custom-build-tasks-multiple-versions) for for more info

 1. Any version updates to an extension will automatically install the new version to the Azure DevOps orgs where it is installed.
 It make take a minute or two to propogate.